- for Mileage Plan users75

 - Cash Advance Fee:

-- Either $10 or 3% of the amount of each transaction, whichever is greater.
+- Direct Deposit and Check Cash Advances: Either $10 or 3% of the amount of each transaction, whichever is greater.
 ATM, Over-the-Counter, Same-Day Online and Cash Equivalent Cash Advances: Either $10 or 5% of the amount of each transaction, whichever is greater

 Security and Protections